It’s the end of another year, and while it was a rough one in many ways, you feel like there are some positive takeaways and reflect on the past year.

 - Identify two or three things you can do each day to self-check-in and become more self-aware.

-Journal 11 things you want to manifest for 2022.
+Journal 11 things you want to manifest.

 Manifesting is the process of bringing something into reality by focusing on it.
 It’s not magic or wishing for things to happen, but rather a way of using your thought power and imagination to make what you want to come true.
 Manifestation is all about what you believe and feel deep down in your gut.